 Nanocrystalline Enhanced Quartz Crystal Microbalance Sensors (NCQCM)

-The use of sensors has become increasingly accepted as an innovative solution for a diverse range of functions and needs.
 The University of North Florida's Nanocrystalline Enhanced Quartz Microbalance Sensors, also known as NCQCM sensors, can be trained to "electronically sniff" and detect in near real-time almost any combination of mixtures.
 UNF NCQCM Sensors are cutting-edge technology and their applications are numerous.
 Potentially, government agencies can have a more advanced way to ensure national security, the medical field can rapidly diagnose illnesses, and the quality and consistency of manufacturing and agriculture goods can be carefully monitored and maintained.

 - Exacting quality-level detection capabilities.
 Detection of product grading, product adulterations, and freshness standards.